frekkoz3/SNAKE-RL-PROJECT/Readme.md

 ---

-Here we try to solve the Snake game using different approaches.
+Our goal is to solve the Snake game using different approaches. \
+For more information, please consider looking at ```project.ipynb```

 ---
 ## Structure

-- `main.py`
+- `project.ipynb`
-  - This is the main file.
-Currently just runs a SARSA agent for the Snake game.
+  - This is the main jupyter of the project.
+It contains most of the information about the algorithms implemented and the choices made.
-  - Probably to update

-- `main.ipynb`
+- `training.ipynb`
-  - This notebook runs a QLearning Agent and a SARSA Agent, saving the results in `models/` folder.
+  - This is the notebook made for training the models.
+It is quite poor of details but straightforward

 - `algorithms.py`
   - Defines the superclass **RLAlgorithm** which defines the main methods for the specific algorithms that are built upon it.
-  - Algorithm s currently implemented:
+  - Algorithms implemented:
-    - **QLearning**
+    - **Q-Learning**
     - **SARSA**
-  - Algorithms to implement:
+    - **MonteCarlo**
-    - **Double QLearning**
+    - **Double Deep Q-Learning**
+    - **Actor-Critic**
+    - **GAE**

 - `snake_environment.py`